What is the best country to set up a Securities Token Exchange?

 Securities tokens have certain challenges.
 One of the current challenges is the lack of liquidity.
 We’ve recently seen several projects from both established capital markets and crypto industry players, as well as other startups, aimed at building exchanges and infrastructure to trade digital securities.
 Eventually, we may see securities tokens attract secondary market investors and overcome the current liquidity issue.

 Here at Flag Theory, we are continuously receiving inquiries on where would be the most suitable jurisdiction to set up a securities token exchange – and we’re working with a number of projects towards this purpose.

-Building a securities exchange or brokerage platform may be a laborious endeavour.
+Building a securities exchange or brokerage platform may be a laborious endeavor.
 Capital markets are subject to comprehensive regulations and rules – which may also differ largely from jurisdiction to jurisdiction.
 While crypto is inherently international, securities rules are completely domestic.

-Legal requirements, restrictions, obligations and limitations may vary depending on the specific nature of the services provided, type of securities offered, type of targeted investors and their location, etc. One must seek out qualified legal advice for their specific business and various service providers before setting up a digital securities exchange.
+Legal requirements, restrictions, obligations, and limitations may vary depending on the specific nature of the services provided, type of securities offered, type of targeted investors and their location, etc. One must seek out qualified legal advice for their specific business and various service providers before setting up a digital securities exchange.